Paddock Paradise

 Here's How Pasture Paradise Works:

-Here's How We Made Our Paddock Paradise:
+Here's How I Made A Paddock Paradise:

 The horses also have free access to a large stone barn run-in which has a concrete floor and rubber mats.
 This is great in the summer as the stone walls keep it nice and cool, whilst they also provide good insulation in the winter.
-The horses like to hang out in here when the flies are bad as it has a nice through-wind which keeps the flies at bay.
+The horses like to hang out in here when the flies are bad as it has a nice through-wind which helps keeps the flies at bay.

 I am totally convinced by the benefits of Paddock Paradise and highly recommend you try it for your horses.